-You assign ISDN DNs to S loops and LT loops under Assign DNs in Hardware programming.
-Each S or LT loop can be programmed with eight ISDN DNs, but you cannot exceed a total of thirty ISDN DNs for the Modular ICS.
+You assign ISDN DNs to S loops and LT loops under Assign DNs under Hardware.
+Each S or LT loop can be programmed with eight ISDN DNs, but you cannot exceed a total of 30 ISDN DNs for the Modular ICS.